Green's function method for the single-particle resonances in a deformed Dirac equation: Introduction

-In this work, we aim to develop a self-consistent deformed continuum covariant density functional theory with the GF method, which can treat pairing correlation, deformation, and continuum uniformly.
-As the first step, GF method for a deformed Dirac equation, {\it i.e.}, deformed GF-Dirac model, will be implemented and applied to an illustrative calculation of single-neutron bound and resonant states in a quadrupole-deformed Woods-Saxon potential.
+In this work, we aim to develop a self-consistent deformed continuum covariant density functional theory using the GF method and treating pairing correlations, deformations, and the continuum on the same footing.
+As a first step, the GF method for a deformed Dirac equation, {\it i.e.}, a deformed GF-Dirac model, will be implemented and applied to an illustrative calculation of single-neutron bound and resonant states in relativistic quadrupole-deformed Woods-Saxon potentials.
 The paper is organized as follows.
-In Sec.~\ref{sec:form}, we give the formulations of coupled-channel Dirac equation and Green's function partial-wave expansion with exact boundary conditions.
+In Sec.~\ref{sec:form}, we give the formulation of the coupled-channel Dirac equation and the Green's function partial-wave expansion with exact boundary conditions.
 After the numerical details in Sec.~\ref{sec:Numer}, we present results and discussions in Sec.~\ref{sec:resu}.
-Finally, a brief summary is given in Sec.~\ref{sec:Sum}.
+Finally, a brief summary and some perspectives are given in Sec.~\ref{sec:Sum}.